weinyen/investment_simulation/README.md

 periodic investment simulation

-Dynamic graphs are created by plotting.
+Dynamic graphs are created by Plotly.